-At Prince Henry's we offer a varied and wide-ranging programme for KS4 PE students as we look to promote lifelong participation in a healthy and active lifestyle.
+At Prince Henry's we have a vision for PE that aims to promote lifelong participation, with a growth mindset alongside building a range of skills and knowledge.
+We offer a varied and wide-ranging programme for KS4 PE students as we look to promote lifelong participation in a healthy and active lifestyle.
 Students are encouraged to develop knowledge and understanding as well as communication, coaching, organisation and leadership skills in a fun, physically active environment that caters for all abilities.

-KS4 core Physical Education lessons for Year 10 and 11 students consist of three, one-hour lessons a fortnight.
-In KS4 we offer five activities a term ranging from traditional activities such as football, netball, rugby and rounders as well as new and exciting activities such as American football, Zumba, cross fit, boxing, dodgeball, table tennis and Club Energy gym.
-Students are invited to choose the activities they would like to take part in from this list.
+KS4 core Physical Education lessons for Year 10 and 11 students consist of three lessons per fortnight.
+In KS4 we offer an options programme including traditional activities such as football, netball, badminton, rugby, swimming and rounders as well as new and exciting activities such as dodgeball, table tennis, Club Energy gym, zumba, boxing and Junior Sports Leadership Award (JSLA)..
+Students choose the activities they'd like to take part in from this list.